antoineMoPa/shortcutlib/README.md

 Warning: shortutLib is not ready for production yet.
 I recommend Zepto.js for similar features and lightness.

 Don't you feel sad to depend on jQuery for all your projects?
 I personnaly wanted to implement the jQuery functions I use the most in a lightweight library that does not try to fix old browsers.
+In other words, I do not support weird browsers such as IE8.

 ## How to use